sidhardhadevops/AzurePipelinesLab/README.md

 # AzurePipelinesLab

-This Repository contains azurepipelines examples which have been writted and tested in my Azure DevOps Project.
+This Repository contains azurepipelines examples which have been writted and tested in my Azure DevOps Lab.